jhpyle/docassemble/_docs/development.md

 One useful feature is the "step" invoked by "I wait forever."
 If you run this step, the browser will stay open and you can use it.
-This can be helpful if you want to use [Lettuce] to bring you to a particular step in your interview, without you having to re-do all of the steps by hand.
+This can be helpful if you want to use [Aloe] to bring you to a particular step in your interview, without you having to re-do all of the steps by hand.

-For more information about how automated testing works, read the documentation for [Lettuce].
-You may also wish to read about the [Behavior-Driven Development] concept in general before starting to use [Lettuce].
+For more information about how automated testing works, read the documentation for [Aloe].
+You may also wish to read about the [Behavior-Driven Development] concept in general before starting to use [Aloe].

 ## <a name="nontechnical"></a>Improving quality with non-technical staff